nplinden/PostOMC/README.md

-A class for reading OpenMC depletion result files.
+A class for reading OpenMC result files.